 Is a small down payment riskier?

-What about the argument that it's risky to take out a mortgage with less than 20 percent down?
-Well, it is - for your lender.
-The reason lenders like to see at least 20 percent down is that it gives them a cushion in case the property goes into foreclosure and they have to sell it for less than what you paid for it.
-Unless housing prices collapse, 20 percent gives them a pretty good margin and even means they'd likely come out ahead if you default on the loan.
+Yes, it is – for your lender.
+Lenders like big down payments because they give them a cushion in case the property goes into foreclosure and they have to sell it for less than what you paid for it.
+Unless housing prices really collapse, like they did in the Great Recession, 20 percent gives them a pretty good margin and even means they might come out ahead if you default on the loan.

 From your end, though, ask yourself this: if for some reason you do end up defaulting and lose the home to foreclosure, what would you rather do: lose the 3.5 percent you put down on an FHA loan or the 20 percent down payment you'd been saving up for years?
 Which seems like the less risky approach to you?

 On the plus side, a 20 percent down payment does give you a bit of a cushion if you find yourself in financial difficulty and unable to make your mortgage payments.
-In that event, you can likely sell the home and perhaps even get a bit of cash back, and protect your credit in the process.
-With only 3-5 percent down, your equity might be eaten up by closing costs and you might even have to put in some extra money as well.
+In that event, you may be able to sell the home and perhaps even get a bit of cash back, and protect your credit in the process.
+With only 3-5 percent down, your equity might be eaten up by closing costs and you might even have to put in some extra money in order to sell.

 Even if you default on a mortgage with a small down payment, your lender is still protected.
 That's where mortgage insurance comes in.
-It covers the difference between your down payment and 20 percent of the purchase price in the event of a default.
-That's what you're paying for.
+It covers the difference between the down payment you make and 20 percent down, so the lender still gets 20 percent of the home value to cover any foreclosure losses in the event of default.
+That's what the insurance is paying for.

 Options for small down payments